CPHS/OPHS Glossary of Terms

 services (including treatment, skilled nursing, intermediate or long-term

-mental, or chronic disease hospitals; inpatient community mental
+or chronic disease hospitals; inpatient community mental health centers;

-health centers; nursing homes; alcohol and drug addiction treatment
+nursing homes; alcohol and drug addiction treatment centers; residential

 Institutional Official: